 The Executive MBA Fellowship consists of a limited number of scholarships of $10,000 to $20,000 each.
 The scholarships are awarded after admission to exceptional students, based on various criteria including outstanding merit, industry or function uniqueness brought to the incoming class, and/or employment in the nonprofit or public service sectors.

 U.S. Military service members (active duty and veterans) and non-profit/public service employees may be eligible to waive the $200 application fee.
-Once your application has been submitted, do not pay the application fee.
-Instead, please complete the Military Application Fee Waiver Request.
+After you have started your online application, but before submitting it, please complete our Application Fee Waiver Request form.
 We will process your request and get back to you within 2 business days with eligibility confirmation and next steps.
 Please do not submit your application until you receive a response to your request.

-Prospective executive MBA students who work in nonprofit or public service apply for free.
-Once your application has been submitted, do not pay the application fee.
-Instead, please complete the Application Fee Waiver Request.
+Prospective Executive MBA students who work in nonprofit or public service may be eligible to waive the $200 application fee.
+After you have started your online application, but before submitting it, please complete our Application Fee Waiver Request.
 We will process your request and get back to you within 2 business days with eligibility confirmation and next steps.
 Please do not submit your application until you receive a response to your request.

 Typically, 10% of our EMBA students are fully sponsored by their companies.
 The majority of students are self-sponsored.

 Because the Berkeley MBA for Executives Program is a part-time program, we are unable to assist with student visas.
 Typically, our students work with their employer to assist with a visa.
 The common visa types that we see are L1 and H1B.
 We cannot issue an F-1 student visa.